 In Phase 6, we focus on high risk patient interactions, particularly patients in isolation or with C. diff.
 By this phase, our Adaptive Room Modes™ have been in use for some time.
 These allow hospital managers to change the hand hygiene protocols and voice reminders for different patient needs.

 While Adaptive Room Modes™ have a positive impact on hand hygiene performance for high risk patients, in Phase 6, we take it even further.
-Our system keeps a close eye on hand hygiene performance in all rooms on virtually a real-time basis.
+Our Real-Time Intervention Blueprints™ keep a close eye on hand hygiene performance in all rooms on virtually a real-time basis.
 Halfway through a shift, it alerts Unit Managers if there are particular rooms where hand hygiene is lagging, especially with high risk patients.
 This allows the Unit Manager to go observe that room and solve any bottlenecks or other issues.
 This process can prevent HAIs from happening before they start and helps keep every patient safer.

 If you’d like to explore how our system typically doubles hand hygiene performance rates, here’s a brief video about how it works.
 Or here’s a white paper on How the New Joint Commission Hand Hygiene Standards Could Impact Your Hospital.